- 418 782-5448

 - Fax : 418 782-5565

-Saint-Georges-de-Malbaie: to the south of this village, at Pointe-Saint-Pierre, is a wonderful view of the tip of Forillon on one side and Bonaventure Island and the Percé Rock on the other.
-Near this tip, a rock featuring a profile of an Amerindian tells this legend: "White men came from Europe on a tall ship, kidnapped a young Amerindian girl, and took her back to their country far away.
-Ever since, her lover tirelessly awaits the return of his beloved, with his back to the sea and sorrow in his eyes, his gaze fixed on the cliffs."
+Saint-Georges-de-Malbaie: South of this village, in Pointe-Saint-Pierre, you can admire a magnificent view of the tip of Forillon, on one side, and Bonaventure Island and Percé Rock, on the other.
+Near this point is Indian Head Rock.
+Legend has it that white men arrived from Europe on a tall ship, kidnapped a young Indigenous woman and took her back to their country far away.
+Since then, her heartbroken lover has awaited the return of his beloved with his back to the sea and his eyes gazing sorrowfully at the cliffs…

-Coin-du-Banc: the marshes between Barachois and Coin-du-Banc form the most important interior lagoon in Québec; a site greatly appreciated for birdwatching.
-Here you find the Rivière du Portage (locally called the Rivière aux Émeraudes).
-This magnificent site is one of the starting points of the Sentier des Rivières, a route covering 27 km through the forest up to L'Anse-à-Beaufils.
-You can comb the beach at Coin-du-Banc for agate and jasper.
+Coin-du-Banc: The marshes located between Barachois and Coin-du-Banc form the largest interior lagoon in Québec, a popular site for birdwatching.
+Portage River (locally known as Rivière aux Émeraudes, or “Emerald River”) is located in this area.
+This magnificent site is one of the trailheads of the Sentier des Rivières, a 27-km trail that runs through the forest to L’Anseà-Beaufils.
+You can also comb the beach at Coin-du-Banc for agates and jasper.

 - Electric vehicle charging stations: Hôtel de Ville and Riôtel Percé.